dropbox/dropbox-sdk-rust/README.md

    Rust doesn't have these paradigms, so instead this SDK represents polymorphic parent structs as enums, and the inherited fields are put in all variants.
 See `dropbox_sdk::files::Metadata` for an example.
+ * The `error_chain` crate is used to generate a composite Error type for request errors, network I/O errors, and so on.
+This crate is deprecated, and so the implementation of this type will need to be changed at some point.
  * This code does not use `serde_derive` and instead uses manually-emitted serialization code.
 Previous work did attempt to use `serde_derive`, but the way the Dropbox API serializes unions containing structs (by collapsing